pvtex/esp32-rfid/README.md

 * Congratulations, everything went well, if you encounter any issue feel free to ask help on GitHub.

 ### MQTT
-You can integrate ESP-RFID with other systems using MQTT.
+You can integrate ESP32-RFID with other systems using MQTT.
 Read the [additional documentation](./README-MQTT.md) for all the details.

 ### Known Issues
 * Please also check [GitHub issues](https://github.com/pvtex/esp32-rfid/issues).